Chess, squabbles aboard cruise ship cast away by coronavirus fears

 “I’ve asked others who say they are napping a lot”.

-Passengers on board the ship have been subjected to regular health checks, according to ship operator Holland America, a unit of Miami-based Carnival Corp.
+Passengers on board the ship have been subjected to regular health checks, according to ship operator Holland America, a unit of Miami-based Carnival Corp (CCL.N).
 There have been no reported cases of the coronavirus on board.

 Stoking fears is the ongoing quarantine in Japan of the Diamond Princess cruise ship, also managed by a unit of Carnival Corp.
 A total of 175 out of the 3,700 people on board the Diamond Princess have tested positive for the coronavirus.